davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/methods.md

 # Methods

-Embla Carousel exposes a set of useful methods which makes it very extensible.
+Embla Carousel exposes a set of **useful methods** which makes it very **extensible**.
 Assuming you've stored the carousel instance in a variable, a method is called like demonstrated below.

 ```js
 import EmblaCarousel from 'embla-carousel'